Logarithmic Vertex Algebras: Introduction

 where $I$ denotes the identity operator.
 The notion of a logarithmic vertex algebra extends that of a twisted logarithmic module by allowing logarithmic singularities in the algebra itself and not just in the action of the algebra on its module.
 Many of the ideas and results of the present paper generalize and extend those developed in \cite{B} for twisted logarithmic modules.

-Our second and main motivation comes from \emph{logarithmic conformal field theory} (LCFT); see \cite{G1, G2, Ga, CR}.
+Our second and main motivation comes from \emph{logarithmic conformal field theory} (LCFT); see, e.g., \cite{G1, G2, Ga, CR} and the references therein.
 We are motivated by LCFT to define \emph{conformal} logarithmic vertex algebras (Definition \ref{d3.10}), in which we have a Virasoro Lie algebra action on the vector space $V$.
 In LCFT, the Virasoro operator $L_{0}$ is not semisimple as in usual conformal vertex algebras, but acts as a Jordan matrix on $V$.
 We denote by $L_{0}^{(s)}$ the semisimple part of $L_{0}$ and by $L^{(n)}_{0}=L_{0}-L^{(s)}_{0}$ its locally-nilpotent part, according to its Jordan--Chevalley decomposition.
 Then we have the following relation between $L_{0}^{(n)}$ and the braiding map $\N$ in a conformal logarithmic vertex algebra $V$.
 Suppose that

 an assumption that holds in many examples.
 Then